Territorial peace theory

-The territorial peace theory finds that the stability of a country's borders has a large influence on the political climate of the country.
-Peace and stable borders foster a democratic and tolerant climate, while territorial conflicts with neighbor countries have far-reaching consequences for both individual-level attitudes, government policies, conflict escalation, arms races, and war.
+Proponents of territorial peace theory argue that the stability of a country's borders has a large influence on the political climate of the country.
+According to them, peace and stable borders foster a democratic and tolerant climate, while territorial conflicts with neighbor countries have far-reaching consequences for both individual-level attitudes, government policies, conflict escalation, arms races, and war.

 In particular, the territorial peace theory seeks to explain why countries with stable borders are likely to develop democracy while countries with insecure borders tend to be autocratic.

 The connection between peace and democracy has long been recognized, but theorists disagree about the direction of causality.
 The democratic peace theory posits that democracy causes peace, while the territorial peace theory makes the opposite claim that peace causes democracy.

 Since the early 2000s, there has been increasing scientific support for the territorial peace theory and criticism of the democratic peace theory.
 The territorial peace theory is addressing several weaknesses of the democratic peace theory.
 In particular, the democratic peace theory is contradicted by the historical observation that countries generally become democratic only after they have established peace with their neighbor countries.
-Furthermore, the democratic peace theory has difficulties explaining why democratic countries are just as likely to engage in war with non-democracies, as non-democracies are to engage in war with each other.